Custom Scripts¶

 sheet = book.sheets[0]

-sheet["A1"].value == "Hello xlwings!"
+sheet["A1"].value = "Hello xlwings!"

 Add a Python module under

-.Add the following import statement (highlighted line) to
+custom_functions, e.g.,myscripts.py.Add the following import statement to

-from .examples import *
+custom_functions/__init__.py:from .myscripts import *

-from .myscripts import *
+from xlwings import script

 Limitations¶

-Currently, custom scripts don’t accept arguments other than the special type-hinted ones (xw.Book
+Currently, custom scripts don’t accept arguments other than the special type-hinted ones (xw.Book and xlwings_server.models.CurrentUser).